 About the Authors:

-John Maynard is an Assistant State Director with The University of Georgia Small Business Development Center.
-He provides practice management consulting to small medical practices in Georgia.
-He also teaches a practice management rotation at the Mercer University School of Medicine.
+John Maynard is a past Assistant State Director with The University of Georgia Small Business Development Center.
+He provided practice management consulting to small medical practices in Georgia.
+He also taught a practice management rotation at the Mercer University School of Medicine.

 David LaBorde, M.D., is the CEO and co-founder of SwiftPayMD (swiftpaymd.com), a charge capture and revenue cycle management business intelligence platform.
 He graduated from Yale Medical School and Harvard Business School, and he frequently speaks on revenue cycle management, technology innovation in health care, and medical economics.